rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/index.md

 Can summon and control low CR animals.
 Probably kill it in favor of expanding the Companion system.

 ### Bard (Off-Caster) (WIP)
 Inspiration (flat bonus or dice?
-AoE or single target?). off-caster
+AoE or single target?). off-caster.
+Can substitue an attack for a trick using artistic instrument.

 ### Caster Classes
 ### Witch